PolaricServer/Database-plugin/README.md

 It stores APRS positions (spatiotemporal data) and APRS packets for later analysis.
 It is configurable what callsigns are stored and for how long.
-Queries include movement trails, positions covered by digipeaters, etc.
+Queries include movement trails, positions covered by digipeaters, etc. with this plugin you can go to a speficic time in history and generate a map-overlay showing the situation at that time (for data that is stored).

 Client/user-owned data like trackers, static position objects, map-extents, map-layer setups, etc through a REST API.
 Also, the drawing tool